-Perhaps you’ve admired the flair and creativity of a bartender from across the bar, watching in awe as they show off their moves.
-Maybe you’re looking for a part-time job that’s sociable and offers a flexible work schedule.
+Perhaps you’ve admired the flair and creativity of a bartender from across the bar, watching in awe as they show off their bartending skills.
+Maybe you’re looking for a part-time job that’s sociable and offers a flexible work schedule?

-If you’re keen to build your bartending experience, we’ve got some tips to help.
+If you’re keen to build your bartending skills and experience, we’ve got some tips to help.

 Whether you would like to embark on a career as a mixologist or simply need something to do while you complete your studies, figuring out how to become a bartender when you have no experience can seem daunting.